Archetypum/theSuffocater/README.md

         - Dont change any configurations files and directories unless you know what you are doing.

     === Current existing bugs ===
-        idk
-        mail me if you found any - industrialmachine2000@protonmail.com
+        im sorry but the whole suffocater is a one big bug

-Developer?
+# Developer?
 Want to contribute?
 Read this article:

     === theSuffocater repository navigation ===
         - (blahblahblah)